wormhole-foundation/wormhole/docs/assumptions.md

 ## Safe handling of crashes in the Solana eBPF VM

-Due to the instruction count limitations in the Solana runtime, the Solana contracts makes liberal use of unsafe blocks to serialize and deserialize data without incurring the overhead of a memory-safe approach.
+Due to the instruction count limitations in the Solana runtime, the Solana contracts make liberal use of unsafe blocks to serialize and deserialize data without incurring the overhead of a memory-safe approach.

 This follows current best practices for Solana contract development.
 It assumes that invalid operations or out-of-bounds